ncbi/egapx/README.md

 * `complete.transcripts.fna`: annotated transcripts in FASTA format (includes UTRs).
 * `complete.proteins.faa`: annotated protein products in FASTA format.
 * `annotated_genome.asn`: final annotation set in ASN1 format.

 Description of the logs and miscellaneous outputs:
-* `annot_builder_output/accept.ftable_annot`: intermediate file with accepted annotation models called by GNOMON.
+* `annot_builder_output/accept.ftable_annot`: intermediate file with accepted annotation models called by Gnomon.
 * `annotation_data.cmt`: annotation structured comment file.
 Used for submission to GenBank.
 * `nextflow.log`: main Nextflow log that captures all the process information and their work directories.
 * `resume.sh`: Nextflow command for resuming a run from the last successful task.